New! TypeRocket v5 is now available. See docs.

 Groups

 There are times when you want to have fields grouped together when being saved.
-A great case for this is when you are saving data to wp_options
+A great case for this is when you are saving data to wp_options using the OptionsController.

-Take a look at this Form
+Take a look at this Form.

 $form = tr_form('option');